farhadGithub/MyNotes/DataScieneVM/UbuntuDataScienceVM.md

 		R
 		IRkernel::installspec()

-When installing `devtools` in R, you may also exit R and install other Linux packages.
+When installing `devtools` in R, you may also need to exit R and install other Linux packages.

 And then start the server (i.e. `jupyter notebook`).